 The international news media has been working extremely hard to bring the real news about what's happening across Egypt to viewers and listeners throughout the world.
 And Al Jazeera Network deserves special mention as it has been subject to immense challenges by the Egyptian authorities.
 Firstly their broadcasts were interfered with, then their bureau in Cairo closed, then six AJN correspondents and news crew detained and their kit confiscated (although they were allowed to go free subsequently).

 AIB has condemned the moves by the Egyptian authorities, issuing a statement on 30 January and writing to the Egyptian ambassadors in London, Doha and Washington asking for the restrictions on Al Jazeera to be lifted.
-This was echoed by Philip J Crowley, Assistant Secretary of State who tweeted: "We are concerned by the shutdown of-Jazeera in and arrest of its correspondents.
+This was echoed by Philip J Crowley, Assistant Secretary of State who tweeted: "We are concerned by the shutdown of#Al-Jazeera in #Egypt and arrest of its correspondents.
 Egypt must be open and the reporters released."

 This represents quite a change of heart by the US authorities towards the Qatar-based international broadcaster.